Fire and Water Damage Restoration

 There are two severe threats posed by water damage – water coming into contact with damaged wiring, and water that contains sewage.
 Water that comes into contact with any electrical system poses the risk of electrical fire, or at the very least severe electric shock.
 Water that may contain sewage houses millions of potentially harmful bacteria, none of which you should be exposed to.
 You’ll only have to worry about this if pipes have burst during the fire, and this is a rare occurrence that’s usually reserved to basement fires.

 Fire damage largely affects the structure of your home.
-If sections of your home have burned out completely, or even been briefly burnt, the affects may linger throughout the structure.
+If sections of your home have burned out completely, or even been briefly burnt, the effects may linger throughout the structure.
 For example, burned ceiling joists in one part of your home can have serious repercussions for your entire roof, or the area between your first and second floors.

 Anything that can melt will melt during a fire.
 Protective coating on your wiring, your linoleum or vinyl flooring, and veneer on your cabinets are all susceptible to melting if they were close enough to the heat source.
 This is something that a lot of homeowners don’t consider during a fire, as they primarily focus on the parts of their homes that have burnt.
 The drastic increase of temperature can cause damage to extend well past the area of a serious fire.

 Fire also leaves behind a lot of soot and ash that can contaminate the air of your home for an extended period of time.
-It will become deeply embedded into carpets and other upholstery, and will make its way into your central heating or cooling system.
+It will become deeply embedded into carpets and other upholstery and will make its way into your central heating or cooling system.

 How Fire Damage is Handled